silentroach/twic2-archived/README.md

 ## Previous version

-I'm trying to completely rewrite the previous version.
+I'm trying to rewrite the previous version from scratch.
 It can be [found here](https://github.com/silentroach/twic-archived).

-## How to prepare your developer version
+## How to help

 You need to install [NodeJS](http://nodejs.org/) and [grunt](http://gruntjs.com/getting-started).